kennethleungty/kennethleungty/README.md

 ## 👋 Hello, I'm Kenneth Leung

 - Thanks for popping by!
 I'm a data scientist (and licensed pharmacist) with expertise in technical data science writing and full-stack web development.
-- An avid learner and driven doer with a bias towards action, I enjoy seeking and solving meaningful problems with tech and data.
+- An avid learner, bold builder, curious explorer, and driven doer with a bias towards action, I enjoy seeking and solving meaningful problems with data and technology while having fun at the same time.

 - I welcome you to join me on a learning journey!
 Follow me on [GitHub](https://github.com/kennethleungty), [Medium](https://kennethleungty.medium.com) and [LinkedIn](https://linkedin.com/in/kennethleungty) for a good dose of practical educational data science content.
 - You can find my data science portfolio below, where every project and article was born out of inspiration, curiosity, and motivation.
 Feel free to reach out for a chat on topics common to both of us!